-I’m a stay at home physicist and homeschooling parent.
+I’m a stay at home physicist, adjunct professor and homeschooling parent.
 I went to a rural school from K-12 and was bored to tears.
-Now that I’ve been homeschooling for over 11 years I realize that I was homeschooled even though I attended public school.
+Now that I’ve been homeschooling for over 16 years (oldest son is a junior in college!)
+I realize that I was homeschooled even though I attended public school.
 Just about everything I learned was from reading books at home or helping with our family business, and just experiencing real life.
-I have a PhD in Physics and was a physics professor when my first kid was born.
-For the last 8 years or so I have been teaching science classes in my home for small groups of homeschoolers and I plan on sharing what we do in these classes on this website.
+I have a PhD in Physics and was a physics professor when my first child was born.
+For the last 10 years or so I have been teaching science classes in my home for small groups of homeschoolers and I share what we do in these classes on this website.

 I also have extensive boards on Pinterest where I put all the cool experiments and links I have tried, or want to try in class or with just my kids.